TarunJain13/TarunJain13.github.io/index.md

     padding: 2rem;
   }

-  /* Links in the dark hero block — white */ .hero-block a {
+  .hero-block a,
+  .hero-block a:link,
+  .hero-block a:visited,
+  .hero-block a:hover {
     color: #ffffff !important;
   }